W427697/Discord-/docs/api/portable-stories.md

 👉 For this, you use the [`composeStories`](#composestories) or [`composeStory`](#composestory) API.
 The composed Story will return a `load` method to be called **before** it is rendered.

 For example, your story might have a loader that prepares data for your story, such as setting up some mocks or fetching data which is available via the `loaded` property in the story context.
-In portable stories, the loaders aren not applied automatically – you have to apply them yourself.
+In portable stories, the loaders are not applied automatically – you have to apply them yourself.
 To do so, you call the `load` method from your composed story before rendering your story.

 ```tsx
 // Button.test.tsx